gutucristian/gutucristian.github.io/_posts/2022-01-22-Algorithms-And-Data-Structures.md

 - Get the neighbours of a node

 Pros:
-- East to get a node's neighbours
+- Easy to get a node's neighbours (just access the
 - Harder to tell if a particular node is a neighbour of another node -- to find out you would have to do a linear scan through all the nodes neighbours
 - Easy to add and remove a node